Kamaaina

 No analysis available

-I searched for coin-op, card-operated, quarters, coin laundry, or other paid community laundry references.
-The remarks repeatedly mention in-unit washer/dryer and do not describe any paid shared laundry facility.
+I looked for coin laundry, paid laundry, laundry fee, card-operated machines, and quarters/coin-op references.
+The listings repeatedly mention in-unit washer/dryer instead, with no evidence of a paid shared laundry facility.

 No analysis available